-- Are the proposed experiences innovative in nature? - Is the proposed program developing or utilizing innovative approaches and latest best practices to improve the knowledge and/or skills of the intended audience?

-Does the program clearly propose to go beyond the traditional training activities experienced by graduate students and postdoctoral scientists?
+- Are the proposed experiences innovative in nature? - Is the proposed program developing or utilizing innovative approaches and latest best practices to improve the knowledge and/or skills of the intended audience? - Does the program clearly propose to go beyond the traditional training activities experienced by graduate students and postdoctoral scientists?

-- Significance

-- Investigator(s)

-- Innovation

-- Approach
+Approach

-- Are clear goals and objectives stated?

-Are appropriate partnerships in place to provide novel training experiences?
-(Note: partnerships are not required but are strongly encouraged as appropriate.)

-- Is there a sound evaluative component?
-Is the plan for evaluation sound, does it include the evaluative elements outlined in this FOA, and likely to provide information on the effectiveness of the program?

-Are the planned recruitment and enlistment plans adequate to ensure a highly qualified and diverse participant pool from across the institution?

-- Is the dissemination plan adequately detailed?
+- Are clear goals and objectives stated? - Are appropriate partnerships in place to provide novel training experiences?
+(Note: partnerships are not required but are strongly encouraged as appropriate.) - Is there a sound evaluative component?
+Is the plan for evaluation sound, does it include the evaluative elements outlined in this FOA, and likely to provide information on the effectiveness of the program? - Are the planned recruitment and enlistment plans adequate to ensure a highly qualified and diverse participant pool from across the institution? - Is the dissemination plan adequately detailed?
 Is there evidence of strong institutional commitment to the short and long term goals of the program?

-- Significance

-- Investigator(s)

-- Innovation

-- Approach